 Every ActorSystem will have a default dispatcher that will be used in case nothing else is configured for an Actor.
-The default dispatcher can be configured, and is by default a Dispatcher with a "fork-join-executor", which gives excellent performance in most cases.
+The default dispatcher can be configured, and is by default a Dispatcher with the specified default-executor.
+If an ActorSystem is created with an ExecutionContext passed in, this ExecutionContext will be used as the default executor for all dispatchers in this ActorSystem.
+If no ExecutionContext is given, it will fallback to the executor specified in akka.actor.default-dispatcher.default-executor.fallback.
+By default this is a "forkjoin-executor", which gives excellent performance in most cases.